zaidbinmushtaq/verify-repository/README.md

-# verify-repository
-Testing my ways for verifying repository
+This is my Readme.md file.